WhiskeyTangoFoxtrot-WTF/SpacyOS/README.md

 OS.

 You may see files named Spacy... these are part of the os but not the os is all in one code.

+For the os to work correctly you need to download all the data files usually are the .pkl files these files may have data still on it.

+If password.pkl is not empty type Ghh18.uin inside the OS to reset password.
 # Copyright
 You may use this app for making posts videos use it share it but you need to always give credits
 # About